-Unlimited usage of commands may cause some issues in certain scenarios.
-Some Redis commands can delete most of or all data in a database, such as FLUSHALL and FLUSHDB.
-Improper uses of some commands such as KEYS and HGETALL cause process blocking in the single-threading Redis model and reduce service performance.
-To ensure stable and efficient management, you can disable these types of commands to minimize risks in your workloads.
+In certain scenarios, unlimited usage of commands may cause some issues.
+Some Redis commands can delete a large volume of data or all data in a database, such as flushall and flushdb.
+Improper uses of some commands such as keys and hgetall may cause blocking in the single-threading Redis model and degrade service performance.

-Set the parameter in the ApsaraDB for Redis console
+Modify the parameter in the ApsaraDB for Redis console

 - Log on to the ApsaraDB for Redis console.

 - On the top of the page, select the region where the instance is deployed.

-- In the dialog box that appears, specify the commands to be disabled.Note The parameter value can only contain lowercase letters.
+- In the dialog box that appears, specify the commands to be disabled.Note The parameter value can contain only lowercase letters.
 Separate multiple commands with commas (,).
+For example, keys,flushall.